vgrem/Office365-REST-Python-Client/README.md

 # Working with Microsoft Onenote API

-The library covers OneNote API in terms of calls to a user's OneNote notebooks, sections, and pages in a personal or organization account
+The library supports OneNote API in terms of calls to a user's OneNote notebooks, sections, and pages in a personal or organization account

 Example: Create a new page

 ```python
 from office365.graph_client import GraphClient
 client = GraphClient(acquire_token_func)